opendevstack/tailor/README.md

-# OC Diff
+# Tailor

-This tool allows you to work with version controlled OpenShift configuration.
-Any drift between your desired state (the YAML config) and the current state (existing resources in the cluster) can be detected, reviewed and reconciled.
+Tailor is a layer on top of the `oc` CLI command that allows you to keep your OpenShift templates under version control and keep the cluster in sync with them.
+Any drift between your desired state (YAML templates) and the current state (resources in the cluster) can be detected, reviewed and reconciled with Tailor.

 ## Benefits